New and Amended Queensland Laws

 Restricted Access to Designated Areas Direction (No. 3): Effective from 16 May 2020 - which directs that a person must not enter a designated area unless the person is an exempt resident, permitted person or exempt person.
 An exempt resident or permitted person who enters a designated area must self-quarantine if, in the last 14 days, they have been in a COVID-19 hotspot (note: there are exceptions under the direction).

-Restricting cruise ships from entering Queensland waters Direction: Effective from 6 April 2020 - The operator of a foreign flagged cruise ship must not allow the ship to enter Queensland waters before 15 June 2020 unless permitted under the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements) Determination 2020 (Cth).
+Restricting Cruise Ships from Entering Queensland Waters Direction (No. 2): This direction commenced on 11 June 2020, and requires that the operator of a foreign flagged cruise ship must not allow the ship to enter Queensland waters unless permitted under the Biosecurity (Human Biosecurity Emergency) (Human Coronavirus with Pandemic Potential) (Emergency Requirements for Cruise Ships) Determination 2020 (Cth).

 School and Early Childhood Service Exclusion Direction: Effective from 29 March 2020 - this Direction applies to children attending a school or approved early childhood service.
 If an educator or staff member suspects a child in their care is unwell with a contagious illness they must notify the parent or guardian.
 The parent or guardian must collect the child as soon as possible, and the child must not return to the school or early childhood service until they are well or enough time has passed that they are not contagious.